citp/privacy-policy-historical/d/dn/dnt/dntrade.com.au.md

-> *The following text is extracted and transformed from the dntrade.com.au privacy policy that was archived on 2014-03-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140304050245id_/https%3A//www.dntrade.com.au/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dntrade.com.au privacy policy that was archived on 2015-03-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150325085653id_/https%3A//www.dntrade.com.au/blog/dntrade-privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - DNTrade
+# DNTrade Privacy Policy - DNTrade

-## DNTrade Privacy Policy

 **1\.
 About**

 This document explains how we collect, use and disclose your personal information in connection with our services.
-In this document when we use the term “we” or “us” it is a reference to Hypercraft ABN 75 172 062 699.
+In this document when we use the term “we” or “us” it is a reference to Web DNA ABN 75 566 100 236.
 Our website operates as a domain name and technology forum.

 **2\.
 Collection**